 This name for girls is composed of two Chinese herbal plants: zhi (angelica) and ruo (pollia).
-The ancient Chinese likened beauties to herbal plants, plus the name has a pleasant sound, and has become even more popular after Wuxia novel master Jin Yong named a character after it.
+The ancient Chinese likened beauties to herbal plants, plus the name has a pleasant sound, and has become even more popular after Wuxia-novel master Jin Yong gave it to a character.

 语嫣 Yu Yan

 Also the name of a popular female character written by Jin Yong, Yu Yan is drawn from the phrase yu xiao yan ran, which describes women who have beautiful smiles.

 This is the name of the famous modern female Chinese poet and architect Lin Huiyin (1904-1955).
 Her name was originally 徽音, instead of 徽因, and was drawn from Shi Jing (The Book of Odes), where it means ‘excellent fame’.
 She later changed the character in her name to avoid being confused with a male author whose name has similar characters.
 The new 因 means ’cause’ in Chinese.